decaporg/decap-cms/website/content/docs/nuxt.md

 By adding nuxt content module you get `$content` injected into your whole app which you can use to fetch content from your content folder using `simple fetch api` or `nuxt asyncData` option.
 <br />
-This also gives a `<nuxt-content>` component which helps you display markdowm content with ease and also gives option of live editing in dev mode.
+This also gives a `<nuxt-content>` component which helps you display markdown content with ease and also gives option of live editing in dev mode.

 ### Example Blog Post List